j-corp-25/j-corp-25/README.md

 * ✉️  You can contact me at [corpjordy13@gmail.com](mailto:corpjordy13@gmail.com)
 * 🚀  I'm currently working on JavaScript30 and Freelance projects
 * 🧠  I'm learning Diving deep into Data Structures and Algorithms (DSA) to enhance problem-solving skills.
 Also, mastering coding patterns to tackle complex challenges more efficiently.
-* ⚡  Aside from coding, I'm an advocate against poverty and love hiking!
+* ⚡  Aside from coding, I'm an advocate against poverty, love playing dodge-ball and kick-ball.

 ### Technologies Used